bytewizer/microserver/README.md

-# Microserver for TinyCLR OS
+# Microserver for TinyCLR v2.0 OS for FEZ Duino

 Microserver is a modular server built for TinyCLR OS.